TGM-HIT/typst-sew-lecture/src/lib.typ

   )
 }

+/// The main template function.
+Your document will generally start with
+/// ```typ
+/// #set document(..)  // title etc.
+/// #show: template(..)
+/// ```
+/// which it already does after initializing the template.
+///
+/// -> function
 #let template(
+  /// The license to show in the footer (by default)
+  /// -> content
   license: none,
+  /// The content for the left header column; empty by default
+  /// -> content | auto
   header-left: auto,
+  /// The content for the center header column; contains the title by default
+  /// -> content | auto
   header-center: auto,
+  /// The content for the right header column; contains a date-based version number by default
+  /// -> content | auto
   header-right: auto,
+  /// The content for the left footer column; contains copyright information by default
+  /// -> content | auto
   footer-left: auto,
+  /// The content for the center footer column; contains the page number and count by default
+  /// -> content | auto
   footer-center: auto,
+  /// The content for the right footer column; empty by default
+  /// -> content | auto
   footer-right: auto,
 ) = doc => {
   show: zebraw